Exceptionally simple super-PDE for $F(4)$: Acknowledgments

 \section{Acknowledgments}

 We thank Boris Kruglikov for helpful discussions.
-The research leading to these results has received funding from the Norwegian Financial Mechanism 2014-2021 (project registration number 2019/34/H/ST1/00636) and the Troms\o{} Research Foundation (project ``Pure Mathematics in Norway'').
+The first author is supported by a tenure-track RTDB position, and and acknowledges the MIUR Excellence Department Project MatMod@TOV awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C23000330006.
+The research leading to these results has received funding from the Norwegian Financial Mechanism 2014-2021 (project registration number 2019/34/H/ST1/00636), the Troms\o{} Research Foundation (project ``Pure Mathematics in Norway''), the UiT Aurora project MASCOT, and this article/publication is based upon work from COST Action CaLISTA CA21109 supported by COST (European Cooperation in Science and Technology), \href{https://www.cost.eu}{https://www.cost.eu}.